CorentinJ/Real-Time-Voice-Cloning/README.md

 * Cleaned tensorflow requirement, by rewriting hparams stuff
 * Added russian language support (+guide how to add other languages)
 * Code reworks
-* gui thing may not work because I don't even have the compute to test it
 * Theoretically, the model is bilingual, it can process both english and russian words, you will just need the dataset

 ### Setup